Rakeshvd/Agile-Product-Developement/README.md

 * Respond to different scenarios that may require you to reprioritize the sprint backlog or manage expectations with stakeholders accordingly.

 * Apply your learnings from the course to understand the API documentation and use this information to engage with the scrum team accordingly.

+*Attached pdf fill contain the complete details of this project*